Cowlitz County law enforcement propose body camera funding to meet state's January deadline

 Cameras

 Longview Capt.
-Branden McNew said body cameras are the only practical solution to offer automatic transferal to a cloud system to manage the footage as evidence.
-He said uploading audio files from a cellphone after every interaction would take too long.
+Branden McNew said body cameras are the only practical solution to offer automatic transferal to a cloud system to manage recordings as evidence.
+He said uploading audio files from a cellphone after every recorded interaction would take too long.

 A new state law that aims to make police and suspect interactions safer could create lag times in arrests, local law enforcement say.
 Officers…